 How ABA establishes market dominance

-Like other conditions and disabilities, the reality of being autistic in Ontario is best understood by consulting with the community: autistic children and adults.
+Like other disabilities, the reality of being autistic in Ontario is best understood by consulting with the community: autistic children and adults.
 Yet when the Liberals sought to develop a program to serve autistics, they rebuffed our efforts to connect.
 Other stakeholders report the same experience, including a coalition of non-ABA providers of services and accommodations (who as government contractors are not allowed to make public statements).

 This situation is not unique to Ontario.
 Globally, some industries have been accused of attempting to squeeze out their competition, using a 3-pronged approach: